vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## Icon Support

 Icon support is enabled in the sidebar by default, and the icon of the page will be displayed before the link in the sidebar (by reading `icon` field in frontmatter).
-It can be disabled by setting `sidebarIcon` to `false` in `themeConfig`.
+It can be disabled by setting `sidebarIcon` to `false` in theme options.

 ## I18n Support